eclipse-thingweb/node-wot/packages/binding-modbus/README.md

 | 16          | writeMultipleHoldingRegisters |

 This list is from [the Modbus Binding Template](https://w3c.github.io/wot-binding-templates/bindings/protocols/modbus/#function).
-Function IDs or labels can be either used as values of `modv:function` property.
+Function IDs are used on the wire but the labels should be used in a TD as the values of `modv:function` property.

 #### modv:entity